Riverside, Malheur County, Oregon

 The Riverside Wildlife Area, managed by the Oregon Department of Fish and Wildlife, is along the Malheur River canyon near Riverside.
 Encompassing 3798 acre, it provides public access to fishing, hunting, and wildlife viewing in a remote area that is otherwise privately owned.

 Riverside post office was established in 1889, with Teresa E. McRae as postmaster.
 The office, with a ZIP code of 97917, was discontinued in 2008.

 Climate

 Riverside has a steppe climate (BSk) according to the Köppen climate classification system.

+Education

+The community is in Juntura School District 12, based in Juntura.